mdibaiee/ipsum/README.md

 #### Units

 Currently, units are paragraph as `p`, word as `w` and character as `c`.
-Please not, character doesn't include spaces.
+Please note, character doesn't include spaces.

 Examples: